-In order to secure the building after hours the use of the building will be limited to groups, which benefit a large number of students.
+To secure the building after hours the use of the building will be limited to groups, which benefit a large number of students.
 A Central Bucks School District Facility Use Form must be completed and submitted to the principal and Facilities Office for approval.
 This form may be obtained from the school office.